cesurapp/raiden/api/README.md

    APP_ENVS: [
      "APP_ENV=prod",
      "APP_LOG_LEVEL=info"
+     "DATABASE_URL=postgres://ramazan:@127.0.0.1:5432/raiden?charset=utf8&serverVersion=14"
+     "LOCK_DSN=semaphore"
    ]
    ```
 5. Create __Production__ branch and run __Deployer__ action.

 __Github Actions Staging Deploy__

->You can deploy to multiple servers.
-Just provide the IP list.
-The application image is first sent to the Github
-Container Registry and then deployed to the servers via ssh.
+>You can deploy to single server.
+Just provide the IP address.
+The application image is first sent to the Github Container Registry and then deployed to the server via ssh.
+PostgreSql container is created automatically.

 1. Generate SSH key for Deployment